 Can you do a root canal with a laser?

-If you would like to learn more about laser dentistry and find out if Dr. Shulman can address your needs with it, schedule a visit at our Northeast Philadelphia office.
+Schedule a visit at our Northeast Philadelphia office to see if Dr. Shulman can address your needs with dental lasers.
 Call Dr. Shulman at (215) 372-1142 or request an appointment online.